gingi/cyclecloud-genomeanalysis/README.md

 This project illustrates how to use a CycleCloud cluster to run a genome analysis.
 It uses [Bowtie2][] to align experimentally-derived RNA sequences to a reference DNA sequence.

+In this example, we will align gene transcripts to the maize genome.
+A [study][] has captured, isolated, and sequenced short fragments that have been transcribed by maize cells.
+These transcripts are derived from active regions of the genome and may correspond to genes.
+Aligning the fragments to the genome can therefore be used to find potential genes.

+The maize genome, sequenced as part of a publicly funded project, is comprised of 10 chromosomes.<sup>[1](#mito)</sup> This is referred to as the reference sequence.
+We will fetch the reference sequence as individual chromosomses, and the experimental transcript sequences as batched data sets.
+We will then align every transcript batch against every chromosome and collate the results.

+The project includes scripts that fetch all the source data sets from public repositories directly into a shared file mount, and then spawn an alignment job where each task has as input a query file (a transcript sequences batch) and a target file (a chromosome).

+> **Note:** This is an over-simplification of gene-discovery pipelines, which use a combination of previous discoveries in multiple related species, model-based algorithms for predicting genes, and a lot of manual creation by domain experts.

 ## Prepare Cluster Template

 * Install Git